FoxTrot: Characters and story

 FoxTrot takes place with the daily lives of the Foxes, a suburban family, composed of father Roger, mother Andrea (Andy), and their children: Peter (age 16), Paige (14), and Jason (10), who live together.
 The Fox family lives in a suburban setting.
-Amend has said he has never specified where the Foxes live, and has shown them taking vacations to the desert, and various amusement parks and campgrounds.
-A couple of story arcs, however, have had the family visiting specified geographic locations such as Hawaii and the District of Columbia.
+Amend has said he has never specified where the Foxes live, and he has shown them taking vacations to the desert and various amusement parks and campgrounds.

-In addition to family humor, the strip has many stories built around fandom and popular culture.
-"Guests" in the strip have included The Lord of the Rings director Peter Jackson and former Apple CEO Steve Jobs.

 Amend majored in physics at Amherst College, and his knowledge on the subject is sometimes reflected in FoxTrot's frequent inclusion of complex mathematical or physics formulae, usually written by Jason, whom Amend described as "largely an exaggerated representation of [his] own geeky nature."
 Jason is also used to express Amend's knowledge of computer languages.

-Additional characters include Jason's pet iguana Quincy; Jason's friend Marcus and his classmate Eileen Jacobson; Paige's friend Nicole and her classmate Morton Goldthwait; Peter's blind girlfriend, Denise, and his friend Steve; and other friends and classmates of the children and Roger's co-workers.
+Recurring characters include Jason's pet iguana Quincy; Jason's friend Marcus and his classmate Eileen Jacobson; Paige's friend Nicole and her classmate Morton Goldthwait; Peter's blind girlfriend, Denise, and his friend Steve; and other friends and classmates of the children and Roger's co-workers.
 Like many comic strips, FoxTrot employs a floating timeline "for specific reasons and to create specific dynamics between [Peter, Paige, and Jason]."

 Books

-The strips have been printed in forty-three different books, all by Andrews McMeel Publishing.
-Of the 43 books, 29 are collections and 14 are anthologies.
+The strips have been printed in 45 different books, all by Andrews McMeel Publishing.
+Of the 45 books, 31 are collections and 14 are anthologies.
 The anthologies are composed of the two or three previous collections and include Sunday strips in color.

 Merchandising

-During the late 1990s, the character of Jason Fox was licensed to Wolfram Research as a product spokesman for its Mathematica software package.
+During the late 1990s, the character of Jason Fox was licensed to Wolfram Research as a product mascot for its mathematica software package.